CRZX1337/DashTime/README.md

 ## 📱 Installation

 ### Beta Testing
 Download the latest debug APK from the [Releases page](https://github.com/CRZX1337/DashTime/releases).
-Our automated CI/CD pipeline builds a new debug version with every push to the main branch!
+Our automated CI builds a new debug version with every push to the main branch!

 ### Stable Release
 Official stable releases will be published on the [Releases page](https://github.com/CRZX1337/DashTime/releases) once they're ready for public use.